History of Gyeongju: Since 1900

 The city's boundaries and designation changed several times in the 20th century.
 From 1895 to 1955, the area was known as Gyeongju-gun ("Gyeongju County").
 In the first decades of the century, the city center was known as Gyeongju-myeon, signifying a relatively rural area.
 In 1931, the downtown area was designated Gyeongju-eup, in recognition of its increasingly urban nature.
 In 1955, Gyeongju-eup became Gyeongju-si ("Gyeongju City"), the same name as today but with a much smaller area.
 The remainder of Gyeongju-gun became "Wolseong County."
 The county and city were reunited in 1995, creating Gyeongju City as we know it today.

 From the 1900s (decade) to the early 1970s, Gyeongju had remained relatively small and all glories of the past were gone.
 In the early 20th century many archaeological excavations took place, mostly on the many tombs which survived the centuries fairly well.
 A museum, the forerunner of the present-day Gyeongju National Museum, was set up in 1915 to exhibit the finds.
 The excavations of this period, largely carried out by Japanese archaeologists, are often accused of recklessness and plunder, although others take a more neutral view.
 Few excavation reports were ever published.

 Gyeongju emerged as a railroad junction in the later years of the Japanese Occupation.
 The Donghae Nambu Line was completed in 1935, cutting directly through the historical areas of central Gyeongju.
-The Jungang Line was completed in 1942, and Gyeongju became directly connected to Gyeongseong (present-day Seoul).
+The Jungang Line was completed in 1942, and Gyeongju became directly connected to Keijō (present-day Seoul).
 This helped to lay the foundations for future industrial development.
 Thanks to these improved connections, this period also saw the town beginning to emerge as a center of tourism.